tensorspace-team/tensorspace-converter/examples/keras/README.md

 * Set `input_model_format` to be `topology_weights_separated`.
 * In this case, the model have two input files, merge two file's paths and separate them with comma (`.json` first, `.h5` last), and then set the combined path to positional argument `input_path`.
 * Get out the `Keras layer names` of model, and set to `output_layer_names` like `Fig. 1`.
-* TensorSpace-Converter will generate preprocessed model into `generatedModel` folder, for tutorial propose, we have already generated a model which can be found in [this folder](https://github.com/tensorspace-team/tensorspace-converter/tree/master/examples/keras/generatedModel).
+* TensorSpace-Converter will generate preprocessed model into `convertedModel` folder, for tutorial propose, we have already generated a model which can be found in [this folder](https://github.com/tensorspace-team/tensorspace-converter/tree/master/examples/keras/convertedModel).

 <p align="center">
 <img src="https://github.com/tensorspace-team/tensorspace-converter/blob/master/examples/keras/img/output_layer_names.png" alt="layernames" width="100%" >